 This coating makes the nonwoven material waterproof, printable, antistatic and flame-resistant.
 In addition to this, the Extrusion Coating allows to contain the costs of raw materials and improve the structural stability of the material.

-However, what truly sets the best machine apart is the dedicated quality and tension controls.
-This is even more critical for fragile material to ensure the high quality of the final product.
+However, what truly sets the best machine apart is the dedicated quality and tension controls, two critical elements when it comes to the lamination of fragile material to ensure the high quality of the final product.

 It is also important to remember that the nonwovens lamination machine is part of a larger system that includes machines dedicated to other tasks, and that it must work in sync with these other machines to ensure that the entire process from the beginning to the end of the system flows smoothly.
 This means that when the nonwoven materials are laminated, the final composite must transition to the next machine, whether that is packaging, material handling or converting lines, without losing the properties or characteristics of the original materials.